saintaardvark/landle/README.md

 TODO:

 * Per-repo hooks using project sections in .landlerc
+* How to distinguish INI section for landle the program and landle the repo?
 * Better control over verbosity
 * Better error handling for missing config
 * Make "userdir" optional (will assume cwd)